 They wanted to find a way to combine their acts so they could spend more time together at work and share time off.
 They lived in London for 10 years, where they learned aerial and acrobatic techniques.
 They performed on cruise ships, and Jones was a production manager for entertainment on cruise ships.

 ‘You flow like water’

-Jones and Peache appeared on the television show “America’s Got Talent” in 2012, making it to the semifinals in a competition that usually favors singers.
+Donovan and Peache appeared on the television show “America’s Got Talent” in 2012, making it to the semifinals in a competition that usually favors singers.